failfa-st/fail1/README.md

 > This project is built to fail
 > (until it doesn't)

+## WARNING

+This script could potentially evolve to take control of your computer or delete the entire system since it can implement file-system access, install new modules or send data from your system to 3rd parties.
+It is unlikely that this happens, but we cannot estimate what AI will do in the future.
+There is also no moderation which is up to you as an individual.

+**Please respect the [LICENSE](LICENSE) of this project (AGPL-3.0)**

 ## Introducing a Revolutionary Generative Process

 Get ready to witness the future of software development!
 We present to you a revolutionary